Rebekah: Klaus may be a miserable excuse for a sibling but there is none more diabolical.

 Love Hungry: See I Just Want to Be Loved.
 Rebekah seems to desire to be loved more than anything.
 Unfortunately, all she has gotten is heartache and betray;l.
 It is no wonder that Rebekah became the way she is.

 Love Martyr: In regards to Klaus and her family OH SO MUCH.
 Even when Klaus treated Rebekah like crap for centuries, she still never stopped loving him and remained loyal to him no matter what.
-She seems to be growing more of a backbone in regards to Klaus and his behaviour as of recently though.
+She seems to be growing more of a backbone in regards to Klaus and his behavior as of recently though.

 Mama Bear: Rebekah is very protective of her family.